Francistown College of Programming (FCP) has affiliated to the UK-based Associate of Business Management Association (ABMA).

-“Our affiliation to ABMA adds five more courses to our learning programmes.
+“Our affiliation to ABMA adds five more courses to our learning programmes, and also introduces the opportunity of taking Courses in London via online.
 This is an exciting development for the college and our students because ABMA is such a reputable body and only institutions meeting their strict standards can become affiliates,” he explained.

 ABMA Education is an awarding organisation based in the United Kingdom and recognised by the Office of Qualifications and Examinations Regulation (Ofqual), the UK government’s qualification regulator.
 It is also officially recognised or approved in regions in which they operate internationally.